 It is acceptable for the proposed research to be an ‘add on’ to an existing collaborative activity or a new research project.

 You should read the application guidelines before preparing an application, including the specific requirements of funding agencies in partner countries.
 Firstly, you'll need to register your intention to submit an application to the e-Asia JRP.
 Registration must be completed online via HRC Gateway.
-Following registration, you'll then need to submit a full application online via HRC Gateway using the application form prepared by the e-Asia secretariat and send a hardcopy to the HRC.
+Following registration, you'll then need to submit a full application online via HRC Gateway using the application form prepared by the e-Asia secretariat.

 Please note that full applications will be assessed independently by the HRC and by the agencies in the international collaborators countries.